sahilmalik27/AI-Learning/src/neural_nets/2_mlp/mlp_summary.md

 # 2-Layer MLP: Concepts & Backpropagation

 This document summarizes the formulas and intuitions we discussed for a simple **2-layer Multi-Layer Perceptron (MLP)** applied to MNIST.
+The current codebase decouples the MLP and training logic into a reusable core (`src/nn_core`) with:

+- Model: `MLP` (He/Xavier/Normal init)
+- Optimizers: SGD, Momentum, Nesterov, Adam, AdamW
+- Schedulers: None, Step, Cosine (with warmup)
+- Training: Mini-batch loop with gradient clipping and callbacks

 ---